gravitational/teleport/docs/4.1/architecture/overview.md

 proper HTTPS certificate on a proxy.

 !!! warning "Warning":
-    Do not use a self-signed SSL/HTTPS certificates when creating production!
+    Do not use self-signed SSL/HTTPS certificates in production!

 If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key